Online evaluations in AI Configs

 Open the Monitoring tab for your AI Config to view evaluation results.

 The Monitoring tab displays evaluation metrics for each model response.
-When you install judges, LaunchDarkly creates three metrics that record evaluation scores:
+When you attach one or more of the built-in judges, LaunchDarkly records an evaluation metric for each judge you attach:

-Charts show recent and average scores for each metric.
+For each attached judge, the Monitoring tab displays charts with recent and average scores over the selected time range.
 You can view individual results and reasoning details for each data point.
 Metrics update as evaluations run.

 These metrics appear both on the Monitoring tab and in the Metrics list for your project.